Summer Reading Lists 2023

-Saint Ann’s advises its students to register for the ACT Plus Writing.
+Saint Ann’s advises its students to discuss with their dean and/or college guidance counselor whether to register for the ACT Plus Writing.

-The current fee for the ACT Plus Writing is $58.50. all students applying for testing accommodations on the ACT must register for a test date first.
+The current fee for the ACT is $60.00; ACT Plus Writing is $85.00.
+All students applying for testing accommodations on the ACT must register for a test date first.
 During the online registration process, please indicate that you will be requesting accommodations.

 What are the options for accommodations on the ACT?

 The two most frequent ACT alternative testing environments for which Saint Ann’s students with learning differences apply are: